saurabhkumar2010/delta-demo/README.md

 # delta-demo
-This is demo repository for git and  Github class
+This is demo repository for git and  Github class.